Insurance Lead Follow-Up: The Cadence and Speed-to-Lead Math That Closes More Leads

 Insurance lead follow-up works when you call inside 5 minutes and run 7 to 9 touches across phone, text, and email over 14 days.
 Most agents quit after two calls, but the dials between touch three and eight are where most connected sales actually come from.

-We’ve watched this play out across 17 live campaigns and 48,210 leads in the trailing twelve months.
+We’ve watched this play out across our own live lead campaigns.
 The agents who complain that “the leads are junk” are almost always the same ones calling each lead twice and giving up.
-The agents hitting a ~1-in-6 close rate on the exact same lead source are running a sequence.
+The agents closing well on the exact same lead source are running a sequence.
 Same leads.
 Different discipline.
 Different income.

-This page lays out the cadence we hand to agents: the speed-to-lead window, the exact multi-touch sequence, and the channel mix.
+This page lays out that cadence exactly as we hand it to agents: the speed-to-lead window, the touch-by-touch sequence with scripts, and the channel mix.
 You can run it manually with a phone and a spreadsheet, or automate it.
 Either way works.
 Doing nothing past the second dial does not.

 Speed-to-lead is the whole game in the first 10 minutes